 It should be noted that some readmissions are appropriate and medically necessary for a patient's health.
 A study highlighted in the July 15, 2010, New England Journal of Medicine shows the need for additional research.
 The goal regarding readmissions and quality patient care is to assure that patient spends no more time in the hospital than is appropriate and medically necessary for their condition and health status.
 In each of the areas monitored -- heart attack, heart failure and pneumonia care -- Cedars-Sinai's readmission rates are statistically no different than the national average.

 In terms of 30-day mortality rates, Cedars-Sinai ranks better than the national average for heart attack, heart failure and pneumonia care.
-This puts Cedars-Sinai Medical Center in a select group that includes only 22 hospitals in the nation -- less than 1% of the more than 5,000 hospitals in America.
+This puts Cedars-Sinai Medical Center in a select group that includes only 16 hospitals in the nation -- fewer than 1% of the more than 5,000 hospitals in America.